erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawh3.png" width="250px"/>
 </p>

-- This header gives the visitor their first direction to play the game: Tap the deck!
+- This header gives the visitor their first direction to play the game: *Tap deck to shuffle!*

 ### Tarot Deck